-FAQs for Current Students - Maine Teacher Certification
+Information for Current Students - Maine Teacher Certification Requirements

 The Master of Science in Teaching Program and Teacher Certification in Maine

 The Master of Science in Teaching (MST) program at the University of Maine may be used as a means for students to progress toward qualifying for secondary mathematics, life science and physical science teacher certifications in Maine.
 Students taking MST core courses, and carefully selecting electives, will meet many of the Professional Education Requirements.

 It is the responsibility of MST students desiring certification to work directly with the State of Maine Certification Office to determine all that must be done to qualify.
 To that end, all MST students desiring certification are encouraged to have the State Certification Office conduct an analysis of their transcripts early in their MST program of study.
 This process provides each student with documentation of exactly what certification requirements they have met, and which ones they must still meet.